Share this post on:

 Their great passion is to heal the conflicts that trouble individuals or divide groups and thus to bring wholeness, or health, to themselves, their loved ones, and their community.

-Healers have a profound sense of idealism from a strong personal sense of right and wrong.
+Healers have a profound idealism derived from a strong personal sense of right and wrong.
 They conceive the world as an ethical, honorable place full of wondrous possibilities and potential goods.

 To understand Healers, we must know that their deep commitment to the positive and the good is almost boundless and selfless, inspiring them to make extraordinary sacrifices for someone or something they believe in.

 Set off from the rest of humanity by their privacy and scarcity (around one percent of the population), Healers can feel even more isolated in the purity of their idealism.
-Also, Healers might well feel a sense of separation because of their often misunderstood childhood.
+They might also feel a sense of separation because of their often misunderstood childhood.

-Healers who live a fantasy-filled childhood are the princes or princesses of fairy tales, an attitude which, sadly, is frowned upon, or even punished, by many parents.
+Healers who live a fantasy-filled childhood are the princes or princesses of fairy tales, an attitude that sadly is frowned upon or even punished by many parents.

-With parents who want them to get their heads out of the clouds, Healers begin to believe they are harmful to be so fanciful, so dreamy, and can come to see themselves as ugly ducklings.
+With parents who want them to get their heads out of the clouds, Healers begin to believe it is harmful to be so fanciful and dreamy and can come to see themselves as ugly ducklings.

 In truth, they are pretty OK just as they are, only different from most other swans reared in a family of ducks.